 Most short-term disability policies will cover biologically based illnesses only.
 Mental health disorders are rarely covered such as postpartum depression, memory loss, anxiety, stress, affective disorders, and adjustment reactions.
 Alzheimer’s disease and other organic senile dementias may be covered.

 Virginia Laws Relating to Disability

-Virginia does not have any laws requiring state short term disability benefits.
-There is no such thing as Commonwealth of Virginia short term disability.
-Private coverage is the lone option for people concerned about the affect of any temporary disabilities.
+Virginia does not have any laws requiring state short-term disability.
+The state does not offer a program.
+Private coverage is the lone option for people concerned about the effect of any temporary medical conditions.

 Federal Government Employees

 Many Virginians work for the federal government.
 Federal government employers are covered by the ADA and the FMLA, regardless of the number of employees so many of the holes associated with private employers do not apply.
-However there are not state specific regulations, so national laws provide the only job protection benefits.
+However, there are not state specific regulations.
+National laws provide the only job protection benefits.

 State employees are also afforded job protections under FMLA and ADA.
 State employees also have access to income protection benefits via the Virginia Department of Human Resources (DHR).
 State employees have income security when they cannot work because of a partial or total disability.

 Social Security Disability provides income security for permanent medical conditions only.
-Temporary disability benefits are not available.
-If you are medically unemployed you should contact the Virginia Disability Determinations Office.
+Temporary benefits are not available.
+If you are medically unemployed, you should contact the Virginia Disability Determinations Office.
 This department will be able to assist you in filing your claim and determining your eligibility.